AppliNH/Elephant/README.md

 ## Install

 You can either :
-- Run `go install github.com/applinh/elephant`
+- Run `go get -u github.com/applinh/elephant`
-- Or clone the repo if you previously run `go build -o elephant` and then use the binary `./elephant`
+- Or clone the repo, cd inside it and run `go install github.com/applinh/elephant`

 ## Commands